Undergraduate Course

 • Injury rehabilitation

-You will gain over 250 hours of hands-on experience through our links to the NHS and elite-level sport clubs.
-Our placement year allows you to work with an organisation to hone your craft, develop your (inter)personal skills and apply your academic knowledge.
-As a BSc Sports Therapy student, you are able to boost your professional prospects with “real world” experience at our on-campus sports therapy clinic and renowned Human Performance Unit, where you will work with performance scholars, students, staff and members of the public.
-You will also have access to a £250 bursary for external placement travel expenses.
+You will gain between 200 and 250 hours of hands-on experience through our Sports Therapy Clinic and extensive network of external placements at various sports clubs, teams, and multidisciplinary clinics.
+This will help you hone your craft, develop your (inter)personal skills, apply your academic knowledge and boost your professional prospects.
+You can gain more “real world” experience at our renowned Human Performance Unit, where you can work with performance scholars, students, staff and members of the public.
+Sports Therapy students have access to a £250 bursary for external placement travel expenses.

 Being part of our School of Sport, Rehabilitation and Exercise Sciences you will join a community focused on sports and exercise science, sports therapy, sports performance and coaching, sport and exercise psychology and physiotherapy.
+Our inter-disciplinary team of scientists and practitioners will help you understand the role of physiology, psychology, biomechanics, and nutrition in sports therapy.
 We bring together our internationally recognised research, share knowledge, and enhance placement and vocational opportunities for our students and graduates.

 We offer you one of the best student experiences around.
 You experience a lively, informal environment with many possibilities to pursue your own interests.